SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 are still receiving older messages that occurred while it was not connected.

 When both a persistent and a non-persistent subscription are created with the same name, that is, with the same `subscription` body parameter value in the request, they will be *separate*, independent subscriptions.
-Such subscriptions can vary by any other body parameters they choose: they do *not* have to be persistent and non-persistent variations of the same notification data, though it is not recommended as it may give rise to confusion.
+Such subscriptions can vary by any other body parameters they choose: they do not *have* to be persistent and non-persistent variations of the same notification data, although to avoid confusion it is recommended to keep such subscriptions identical except for the `nonPersistent` parameter.

 When a consumer creates a token for either a persistent or non-persistent subscription, it **must** distinguish which type of subscription it is targeting by use of the `non-persistent` body parameter in the token creation request.